 I wanted a plugin that will pull and display a tweet it as if it was being viewed on a browser (as seen on this post).
 My quick Google searching resulted in this Jekyll plugin https://github.com/rob-murray/jekyll-twitter-plugin which seemed perfect as it was a gem that could be defined vs. having to install a plugin.
 The only change I needed to perform from the setup documentation was the gem needed to be declared inside the

-group :jekyll_plugins do section vs. under the main list (see my current Gemfile as the example).
+group :jekyll_plugins do section vs. under the main list.
 The Twitter plugin performs API calls and pulls the tweet as desired and displays it perfectly (example as illustrated in the jekyll-twitter-plugin’s README.md).

-In order to place API calls to Twitter you need to create an API application by going to https://apps.twitter.com/app/new and filling out their form.
-Once it’s complete you can see your new App listed in the https://twitter.com/settings/applications section on your Twitter account.
+To place API calls to Twitter you need to create an API application by going to https://developer.twitter.com/en/apply/user and filling out their form.
+Once it’s complete you can see your new App listed in the https://twitter.com/settings/applications (after login) section on your Twitter account.
 Your new app has four important items to make API calls:

 To use these tokens, you have two choices: embed them into your shell environment or declare them into your Octopress environment.
-I personally use the fish shell, and for whatever reason I couldn’t
+I prefer to use the fish shell, and for whatever reason I couldn’t

 set the variables correctly, so now I’ll have to attempt option #2.
 But wait!
 That means my super-secrete, special, precious keys may be in the public as I push my code changes to a github repo (for better support by Brandon)!
 That won’t work!
 I did a little more research and found that Jekyll has the ability to reference multiple .yml files to build or server a site by using the